-6 quick ways to clear space on an overstuffed Android device
+10 quick ways to clear space on an overstuffed Android device

 2. Clean up the Downloads folder

-Just like on a PC or a Mac, your Android device has a Downloads folder, and it’s a favorite hideout for miscellaneous junk files downloaded from the Web or by your various Android apps.
+Just like on a PC or a Mac, your Android device has a Downloads folder (or Files on Pixel and some Oreo phones).
+It’s a favorite hideout for miscellaneous junk files downloaded from the Web or by your various apps.

-Open the app drawer and tap Downloads to see what’s lurking in the Downloads folder.
-Tap the three-line menu in the top corner of the screen and sort the list of downloads by size, then take a look at what’s hogging the most storage space.
+Open the app drawer and tap Downloads or Files to see what’s lurking inside.
+Tap the three-line menu icon in the top corner of the screen and sort the list of downloads by size, then take a look at what’s hogging the most storage space.
 If you see anything you don’t need, tap and hold the file to select it, then tap the Trash button.

 3. Dump photos that are already backed up

-One of the best features of Google’s new Photos app is its ability to back up your entire photo library to your online Google account.
-Once your snapshots are safely backed up, Photos can zap any locally stored images to free up more storage space.
+One of the best features of Google’s Photos app is its ability to back up your entire photo library to your online Google account.
+Once your snapshots are safely backed up, Photos can zap any locally stored images to free up more space.

 Open the Photos app, tap the three-line menu button in the top left corner of the screen, then tap Free up device storage.
 The Photos app will let you know how many pictures it can delete from local storage; tap OK to pull the trigger.